 - Do changes continue to occur?
 Even mini-milestones such as the ability to balance for four seconds instead of two seconds.

 - Are there no plateaus in developmental milestones?
 Babies should not go longer than a month or two without showing any new skills.

 - Is there no regression in developmental milestones?
 Babies should not completely lose skills once they are mastered.

-If you are confident that these “rules” are not an issue and your pediatrician has checked your baby’s hips, knees, and feet and overall tone of her muscles and everything is healthy, just give her the time she needs.
-In the blink of an eye, she will be running and you will be longing for the days you were able to keep up with her!
+If you are confident that these “rules” are not an issue and your pediatrician has checked your baby’s hips, knees, and feet and the overall tone of her muscles and everything is healthy, just give her the time she needs.
+In the blink of an eye, she will be running, and you will be longing for the days you were able to keep up with her!